Skip to main content

 • “Now that the core gameplay is sweet, I can only hope the dev can add in some content to keep things interesting, but in any case, this is a good investment.”

-• “With that said, I'd still consider the gameplay worth £3.99 in its current state, but I'm loathed to recommend it since the developer has effectively put two fingers up at us.”
+• “With that said, I'd still consider the gameplay worth £3.99 in its current state, but loathed to recommend since the developer has effectively put two fingers up at us.”

 • graphics

-The graphics are considered satisfactory, with realistic physics, but players note that the game is still in early access and lacks polished assets and content compared to more complete titles like Space Pirate Trainer.
-Overall, while the visuals are decent, there is a clear expectation for improvement as development progresses.
+The graphics are considered decent, with realistic physics, but the game is still in early access and lacks polished assets and content.
+Comparisons to more complete titles, like Space Pirate Trainer, highlight the need for further development in both visuals and gameplay.

 • “The game will be in early access for at least a month, until it has proper assets (sound, graphics), as well as more content.”